Travel Therapy

 A Framework for Transformational Travel

 Most of us turn to travel as an escape, a way to take a break from our everyday stressful lives.
 On the road, or in a new country, we come alive again.
 We feel lighter, more present, more connected with ourselves and others.
+And yet, when we return home, we slip back into our routines and pick up our lives exactly where we left off.

-I offer a structured framework that clarifies the intention behind your trip, prepares you to meet it fully when you arrive, and supports you in integrating your insights and experiences when you return home, so you can begin designing a life aligned with what you’ve discovered.
+I offer a structured framework that clarifies the intention behind your trip, prepares you to meet it fully when you arrive, and supports you in integrating your insights when you return home, so you can begin designing a life aligned with what you’ve discovered.

 My Travels